jhvanderschee/hugocodex/content/add-ons/instagram.md

 ### How it works

 For information on how this works, visit [PPI Loader](https://profilepageimages.usecue.com).
-When your images are showing up (which might take a few seconds and a refresh) they are no longer fetched from Instagram.
 Do you like it?
 [Buy me something!](/donate/)

 ### Template installation